RationAI/ratiopath/docs/learn/get-started/installation.md

 # Installation

-This guide walks you through installing the Histopath library and its required binary dependencies for working with whole-slide images (WSI).
+This guide walks you through installing the RatioPath library and its required binary dependencies for working with whole-slide images (WSI).

 !!! note "Python Requirement"
-    You need Python 3.11 or newer to run histopath.
+    You need Python 3.11 or newer to run ratiopath.

 ## Binary Dependencies